Measles: Signs and symptoms

-The characteristic measles rash is classically described as a generalized red maculopapular rash that begins several days after the fever starts.
-It starts on the back of the ears and, after a few hours, spreads to the head and neck before spreading to cover most of the body, often causing itching.
-The measles rash appears two to four days after the initial symptoms and lasts for up to eight days.
+The characteristic measles rash is classically described as a generalized red maculopapular rash that begins three to five days after the prodrome; on average, 14 days after exposure, but as few as 7 or as many as 21 days post-exposure.
+The rash starts on the back of the ears or on the face and thereafter spreads to the rest of the body.
+It is caused by the cellular and humoral immune system's clearing of infected skin cells, as is the conjunctivitis.
+Measles conjunctivitis often also causes photophobia.
 The rash is said to "stain", changing color from red to dark brown, before disappearing.
-Overall, measles usually resolves after about three weeks.